nika-doroshkevich/phoneshop-servlet-api/README.md

-# Project for Online course servlet-api + ecommerce from ExpertSoft
+# Project for Java Web course from ExpertSoft

 ### Stack of technologies :computer: